 Leeds City Council

-We can also provide:
+We can also provide information in:

 - leaflets in community languages are available on request.

 Getting help to make a social care complaint

 Do you feel worried or confused about making a complaint?
 There are people who can help.

 - you can ask a relative, friend or carer to help you make a complaint, or make a complaint on your behalf